 Awesome.
 Thank you for having me.
 Pleasure talking.

 Tim Veil (43:55):

 Thanks for listening to this week's episode of Big Ideas in App Architecture.
 If you could, please rate the podcast five stars on Apple and Spotify and we'll talk to you next time.

 Big Ideas in App Architecture

 A podcast for architects and engineers who are building modern, data-intensive applications and systems.
-In each weekly episode, an innovator joins host Tim Veil to share useful insights from their experiences building reliable, scalable, maintainable systems.
+In each weekly episode, an innovator joins host David Joy to share useful insights from their experiences building reliable, scalable, maintainable systems.

 Host, Big Ideas in App Architecture